ronnie247/HeliXplore/paper.md

 and $\lambda^m_1$ indicates the principal eigenvalue.
 The unit vector of $\mathbf{v}^m_1(t)$ is hereafter referred to as $\hat{\mathbf{v}}^m_1(t)$.

-For intra-helix metrics, two consecutive units of a strand are chosen for rise and three units for the radius and twist. __Deviations in rise__ for unit $i$ at strand $m$ are calculated as:
+For intra-helix metrics, two consecutive atoms of a strand are chosen for rise and three atoms for the radius and twist. __Deviations in rise__ for unit $i$ at strand $m$ are calculated as:

 $$
 \delta^{i,m}_{\text{Rise}}(t) = ((\mathbf{p}^{i+1,m}(t) - \mathbf{p}^{i,m}(t)) \cdot \mathbf{v}^m_1(t) - \text{Rise}^{i,m}(0)) \hspace{2pt} / \hspace{2pt} \text{Rise}^{i,m}(0)